A Test for Separability in Covariance Operators of Random Surfaces: Hilbert spaces and a measure of separability

 such that the hypothesis of separability in \eqref{H0A} can be rewritten in terms of the distance $D$, that is

-However, it turns out that it is difficult to express $D$ explicitly in terms of the covariance operator $C$.
-For this reason we proceed in a slightly different way in two steps.
-First we fix $C_1$ and determine
+It turns out that it is difficult to express $D$ explicitly in terms of the covariance operator $C$.
+For this reason we proceed in a slightly different way in two steps. {First we fix an operator $C_1^* \in S_2(H_1)$ and determine

-that is we are minimizing $\VERT C - C_1 \tilde{\otimes} C_2\VERT_2^2$ with respect to second factor $C_2$ of the tensor product.
-In particular we will show that the infimum is in fact a minimum and derive an explicit expression for $D(C_1)$ and its minimizer.
-Next we shows that the resulting minimum, $D(C_1)$ vanishes if and only if the hypothesis of separability holds. \\ For this purpose we have to introduce additional notation and have to prove several auxiliary results.
+that is we are minimizing $\VERT C - C_1^* \tilde{\otimes} C_2\VERT_2^2$ with respect to second factor $C_2$ of the tensor product.
+In particular we will show that the infimum is in fact a minimum and derive an explicit expression for $D_{C_1^*}$ and its minimizer.
+Instead of working with the distance $D$ in \eqref{mindist} we suggest to estimate an appropriate distance from the family

+For this purpose note that for a given covariance operator $C \in S_2(H)$ and $C_1^* \in S_2(H_1)$ the corresponding distance $D_{C_1^*}$ is in general positive.
+However, we also show in the following that $C$ is separable, i.e. $C = C_1 \widetilde{\otimes} C_2 $, if and only if the corresponding minimum $D_{C_1}$ vanishes.
+Thus, if we are able to estimate $D_{C_1}$ (for the unknown operator $C_1$), we can test the hypothesis \eqref{h0equiv}, by constructing a test for the hypotheses $H_0:D_{C_1} = 0 ~\mbox{ versus } ~H_1:D_{C_1} > 0. $ We explain below that this is in fact possible.} \\ For this purpose we have to introduce some additional notation and have to prove several auxiliary results.
 The main statement is given in Theorem \ref{lem:dist} (whose formulation also requires the new notation).
 First, consider the bounded linear operator $T_1:S_2(H) \times S_2(H_1) \mapsto S_2(H_2)$ defined by

 for all $C_1 \in S_2(H_1)$.
 Similarly, let $T_2: S_2(H) \times S_2(H_2) \to S_2(H_1)$ be the bounded linear operator defined by